Miguelp-rez/network-automation/lab07/README.md

     no shut

 ## Activities
-Install netmiko and NAPALM on the Ubuntu host.
+Install netmiko and on the Ubuntu host.

     sudo apt-get update
     sudo apt-get install python3-pip